-Whistleblower law firms evaluating whether to take on a case will look carefully at the strength of evidence; so too, will government attorneys in deciding whether to intervene.
+Whistleblower lawyers evaluating whether to take on a case will look carefully at the strength of evidence; so too, will government attorneys in deciding whether to intervene.
 Of course, the more evidence a whistleblower can provide about wrongdoing, the better.
-Consult an attorney first, however, before making secret recordings.
+Consult a whistleblower attorney first, however, before making secret recordings.

 We find that, when it comes to electronic eavesdropping, it is often better to wait until government investigators have gotten involved in a case.
 At that stage, we can work collaboratively with prosecutors and investigators to use this important tool while limiting any potential liability to our clients.

 Under the federal eavesdropping statute, it generally is a crime to record conversations unless one of two exceptions applies:

 (1) the interception is done with prior court approval, or

 (2) one of the parties to the conversation consents to the recording in advance.

 18 U.S.C. § 2511.
 If the recording was improperly obtained, it is a separate crime to use or disclose that information.
 Violations of the law are punishable by up to five years in prison and a $250,000 fine.